Quick Start Guide

 If you do not specify the mappings, the new Teleport user will be assigned a mapping with the same name.
 Let's create a Teleport user with the same name as the OS user:

-tctl prints a sign-up URL for you to visit and complete registration.
-Open this link in a
+tctl prints a sign-up URL for you to open in your browser and complete registration:

 Let's login using the